Ottokar Brzoza-Brzezina: Biography

-On September 1, 1939, he volunteered for military service.
-On September 22, he took command of the improvised group "Brzoza", which he organized from various backup units in the Małoryta region.
-On September 25 or 26, along with his group, he surrendered to the commander of the Independent Operational Group Polesie, along with General Franciszek Kleeberg.
-On September 28, after the "Drohiczyn Poleski" group was included in its composition, the whole was formally named the Polish 50th Infantry Division „Brzoza”.
+On 1 September 1939, he volunteered for military service.
+On 22 September, he took command of the improvised group "Brzoza", which he organized from various backup units in the Małoryta region.
+On 25 or 26 September, along with his group, he surrendered to the commander of the Independent Operational Group Polesie, along with General Franciszek Kleeberg.
+On 28 September, after the "Drohiczyn Poleski" group was included in its composition, the whole was formally named the Polish 50th Infantry Division „Brzoza”.
 He commanded this division during the Battle of Kock.
 After the capitulation of SGP "Polesie", Brzoza-Brzezina was taken prisoner by the Germans but he was soon released due to his Czech origin.
 In mid-October he returned to Zielonka.

 During the German occupation, he ran a construction company.
 From November 1939, he made contact with the Headquarters of the Polish Armed Forces.
 His property played the role of an underground center of the Warsaw District of the SZP, and then of the ZWZ and finally served the Home Army.
 In 1943, his property became a training base for non-commissioned officers of the "Dęby" Home Army territorial battalion was established there.
 Ottokar Brzoza-Brzezina actively cooperated with the Home Army intelligence service.
 He also hid a group of Jews in his farm.
 In 1944 he was arrested by the Germans and taken to Oflag II-C.

 After being released from captivity, he returned to Poland.
 He moved to Zielonka again, where he died.
 He was buried at the Bródno Cemetery in Warsaw (section 110-O-IV-13).
 His name was given to a street in Zielonka, on the so-called Bank.
-On May 5, 2018, his remains were transferred with military honors to the Powązki Military Cemetery in Warsaw (section 18A-3-30).
+On 5 May 2018, his remains were transferred with military honors to the Powązki Military Cemetery in Warsaw (section 18A-3-30).